celestiaorg/test-infra/docs/test_plans/README.md

 ## Plan vs Strategy

-If you want to consider creating a test strategy, make sure to create a separate dir for it.
+If you want to consider creating a test strategy, make sure to create a separate directory for it.